Salman-395/Retail-Sales-SQL-Analysis/README.md

 # 📊 Retail Sales Analysis SQL Project

 ## 📌 Project Overview
-This project demonstrates my ability to execute an end-to-end data analysis workflow using SQL.
+This project demonstrates an end-to-end data analysis workflow using SQL.
 The goal of this project is to transform raw retail transaction data into actionable business insights.

 The analysis encompasses the entire ETL (Extract, Transform, Load) process, including database creation, handling missing/null values, exploratory data analysis (EDA), and advanced querying to uncover financial performance, customer demographics, and operational trends.